tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 For example, suppose you identify about 12 steps for implementing a product, and the bulk of the docs are related to this implementation.
 Get buy-in and approval from the product team for the steps.
 If you have mini-outlines for each step, even better.
 In this outline review, the product team doesn't need to actually read the content.
 You can talk through the steps and explain the outline at a high level.
 Once you've nailed down these large pieces, start drafting out the details in each topic.

 {: .tip}
 For tips about creating workflow maps in docs, see [Principle 1: Let users switch between macro and micro views](https://idratherbewriting.com/simplifying-complexity/macro-micro.html).
 In this phase of the document review, you're drawing a *map* of the instructions.
-You're not yet blazing the trail.
+You're not yet blazing the trail (writing the content).

 ## Meeting 2: Questions review

-As you start drafting the content (blazing the trail), no doubt you'll have many questions about areas you're unsure about.
+As you start drafting the content, no doubt you'll have many questions about areas you're unsure about.
 Especially if you've been trying to make the product work for yourself, you should have many questions about issues, unclear points, and other details that you need clarity about.
 List out about 20 of these questions in a collaborative document (such as Salesforce Quip or Google Docs), and then set up a meeting to ask these questions to the product team.
 People love to be asked questions, and having a list focuses the meeting on a specific agenda.
-Again, at this point, you haven't asked the product team to review documentation.
-They're just answering open questions.
+Again, at this point, you haven't asked the product team to review any documentation.
+They're just answering questions.

 {: .tip}
 See my article and video titled [A tip for doc reviews -- bring a list of questions](https://idratherbewriting.com/blog/tip-for-doc-reviews-bring-list-of-questions/) for more details here.